9erson/bytebles/courses/First Byte at Python/Lesson 4 - Loops.md

     num += 1
 ```

-In this solution, we first initialize start_num to 5, end_num to 30, and num to start_num.
-We then use a while loop to repeatedly check if num is less than or equal to end_num.
-Inside the loop, we use an if statement to check if num is even, and if it is, we print it to the console.
-Finally, we increment num by 1 in each iteration of the loop.
+In this solution, we first initialize `start_num` to 5, `end_num` to 30, and `num` to `start_num`.
+We then use a while loop to repeatedly check if `num` is less than or equal to `end_num`.
+Inside the loop, we use an if statement to check if `num` is even, and if it is, we print it to the console.
+Finally, we increment `num` by 1 in each iteration of the loop.

-The reason we need to increment num in each iteration is to ensure that the loop eventually terminates.
+The reason we need to increment `num` in each iteration is to ensure that the loop eventually terminates.
 Without this step, the loop would continue running indefinitely, which is known as an infinite loop.
-By incrementing num, we ensure that it eventually becomes greater than end_num, which causes the loop to exit.
+By incrementing `num`, we ensure that it eventually becomes greater than `end_num`, which causes the loop to exit.

-Using a while loop in this case is just an alternative to using a for loop.
-The while loop allows us to control the iteration manually, which can be useful in situations where we need to perform more complex conditional checks before each iteration.
+### Challenges

+Each challenge builds upon the previous and should be done in order.

+1. The user should be able to provide values for `start_num` and `end_num`.
+2. If the value entered for `end_num` is greater than the value entered for `start_num`, display an error message, and loop until `end_num` is greater than `start_num`.
+3. If the value entered for either `end_num` or `start_num` is not a valid integer, display an error message, and loop until both `start_num` and `end_num` are both integers.

 # Exercises